ibm-cloud-docs/account/bp_account.md

 4. Enter the name of your resource group.
 5. Click **Add**.

-For more information about which account type will work best for you, see [Account types](/docs/account?topic=account-accounts).
+For more information about which account type works best for you, see [Account types](/docs/account?topic=account-accounts).

 ## Setting up your resource groups